 You probably know that “LLC” is an acronym for Limited Liability Company.
 But do you know what makes LLCs different from Corporations or Sole Proprietorships?
+Do you need to know how to start an LLC or Sole Proprietorship?
+One of the most popular locations for entrepreneurs to establish their businesses is in the Empire State, so understanding LLC New York laws and regulations is essential for any budding business owner.

 In this post, let’s discuss some facts about LLCs that you may not know.
 If you are planning on forming your own LLC, you should absolutely know these things beforehand: